Minerva Surgical, Inc. v. Hologic, Inc.: Background

 Csaba Truckai founded the company NovaCept, which invented the NovaSure medical system, which detects perforations in the uterus through the usage of Carbon Dioxide gas.
 NovaCept was acquired by Cytyc Corporation in 2004, which was then acquired by Hologic in 2007.
 Hologic received U.S. Patents 6,872,183 and 9,095,348 in 2005 and 2015 respectively.
 Truckai left NovaCept to found his own company, Minerva, Inc. and received permission to commercially distribute an Endometrial Ablation System.

 Hologic, Inc. sued Minerva, Inc. for violations of U.S. Patents 6,872,183 and 9,095,348, both relating to the procedure of endometrial ablation, for the treatment of menorrhagia.
 Minerva argued that the patents were invalid in the first place, and challenged the patentability of both patents in the U.S. Patent Office.
-Hologic moved for summary judgement arguing the principle of assignor estoppel, which was granted.
+Hologic moved for summary judgment arguing the principle of assignor estoppel, which was granted.
 The jury awarded $4.7 million in damages to Hologic.
 Both Minerva and Hologic appealed for differing reasons.
 On Appeal to the Federal circuit, Minerva asked the court to "abandon the doctrine" of assignor estoppel on the basis that the doctrine is invalidated due to the Supreme Court abolishing the doctrine of licensee estoppel in Lear, Inc. v.
 Adkins, 395 U.S. 653 (1969), although the Federal Circuit Court rejected this argument.
 Minerva Surgical, Inc. filed a petition for a writ of certiorari on September 30, 2020.